Aabishkar2/react-tailwind-darkmode/README.md

 # React Darkmode using Tailwind

 This is a simple single page web application that demonstrates an example of how to use darkmode in React using Tailwind CSS.
+It also uses browser localStorage to save users preferred theme.

 ![compressDarkModeGif](https://user-images.githubusercontent.com/29084705/213923259-acf48e62-e841-474f-979c-13c6a8175252.gif)